opencomputeproject/onie/docs/_sources/design-spec/powerpc_kernel.txt

              is used at runtime to facilitate the reading and writing of U-Boot environment variables by an operating system installer.

+.. note:: The ``diag`` partition is optional and is intended to be
+          used by the hardware vendor to provide a diagnostic image.
+          The size of the diagnostic partition is only constrained by the total size of the NOR flash.

 Kconfig and Makefile
 ====================